nep-pack/NonlinearEigenproblems.jl/docs/src/tutorial_matlab1.md

 ## A problem defined in MATLAB

-MATLAB is a de-facto standard for many tasks in scientific computing.
+MATLAB is the de-facto standard language for many tasks in scientific computing.
 If you have a NEP defined in MATLAB, you can quite easily use the NEP-solvers of this package.
 Below is a description